 - Use household cleaners that are free of fertility harming toxins.
 Regular household cleaners have many fertility harming toxins- bleaches, ammonia, phthalates (found in “fragrance” or “parfum”), parabens (anything ending in “-paraben”), sodium lauryl sulfates (and related), glycol ethers, and triclosan (in anything “antibacterial”).
 Stop using them and replace them now with fertility-safe cleaning products.
 Luckily the Environmental Working Group (EWG) has a fantastic Guide to Healthy Cleaning that provides safety ratings for most major products.
 Be sure to check your products there!
 We love unscented Dr. Bronner’s for multi-purpose, and Good Natured for an easy cleaning spray.
 Of course, the best thing to do is to make your own cleaning products.
 Apparently all you need to clean everything in your house is vinegar, baking soda, and water.
 Buy yourself a nice glass spray bottle fill with half white vinegar and half water and you are in business.
 Scrub counters, toilets, etc., with a little baking soda.
 You can’t go greener or healthier!
 We, however, are not quite there in our household, and still like to purchase our cleaners.
 Plus, my husband hates the smell of vinegar!
-Scroll to the bottom of the post to see the cleaning supplies we love, and check out this link with all of my non-toxic favorites!
+Scroll to the bottom of the post to see the non-toxic cleaning supplies we love, and check out this link with all of my non-toxic favorites!

 - Change your air filters regularly.
 Follow the manufacturer’s instructions on timing and frequency for changing the air filters in your heating and cooling system.
 Don’t forget to clean your vents also- but clean them yourselves, and don’t hire anyone who will use toxic chemicals when cleaning your vents!